DaivyMorales/api-weather/README.md

 # Features
 + 🌤️ You have access to search any city around the world
 + 📱 Full responsive
-+ ♥️ It was do with love!
++ ♥️ It was done with love!

 ## Technologies Used